 Please review carefully as these dates and deadlines are specific to this conference.

-- Cancellations and requests submitted May 25, 2020 or later - no refund.
+— Cancellations and requests submitted May 25, 2020 or later - no refunds.

 The course will include instruction in core basic sciences of anatomy, embryology, genetics, physiology, microbiology, immunology, pharmacology, and pathology.
 In addition, the course will cover certain clinical and research topics less frequently encountered in a residency program including neuro-ophthalmology, retinoscopy, advanced imaging, phacodynamics and principles of microsurgery, and laboratory animal ophthalmology.
 The instruction and content of the course will be directed to the principal audience of ABVO and ECVO residents.